Makapu’u Lighthouse Trail: Experience Breathtaking Views and Coastal Serenity (updated 2023)

 Other things to explore in the windward areas of Oahu

-There are some other cool beach towns and beaches on the windward side of the island to discover at:
+There are some other cool beach towns and beaches on the windward side of the island to discover.
+Check out our posts about these fantastic places and attractions to explore on the east side of Oahu below.

 Conclusion on Makapu’u lighthouse trail on the windward side